-Q: What is the House of Seven Gables and why is it important?
+Q: What is The House of Seven Gables and why is it important?

 Q: What does the site offer?